 6. Tweak Nvidia Graphics Settings

-Most of PC gamers have a Nvidia graphics card installed and there are many things you can change there in order to boost your PC.
+Most of the PC gamers have an Nvidia Graphics card installed and there are many things you can change there in order to boost your PC.

 Anyways, once you’ve opened it, you’ll see some options.
 From those options, you need to click on “Manage 3D settings”.
 After clicking on that option, you’ll see different settings such as Ambient Occlusion, Anti-aliasing etc.